-- 1. Touch the Menu field.

-- The list of operating modes are displayed.

-- 2. Touch the "Assist" text field.

-- The categories are displayed.

-- Touch the required category.
+- 1. Touch the Menu field. - The list of operating modes are displayed. - 2.
+Touch the "Assist" text field. - The categories are displayed. - Touch the required category.
 The foods in this category are displayed.

-- 4. Touch the required food.

-- The individual dishes are displayed.

-- 5. Touch the required dish.

-- The settings for this dish appear on the display.
-For many dishes, you can change the settings to suit your needs.

-- For some dishes, you must set the weight instead.

-- 6. Press the \(\rightarrow \text{Start/Stop button to start.} \)

-- The cooking time counts down on the display.
+Touch the required food - Touch the required food.
+The individual dishes are displayed. - Touch the required dish.
+The settings for this dish appear on the display.
+For many dishes, you can change the settings to suit your needs. - For some dishes, you must set the weight instead. - Press the ▷ Start/Stop button to start.
+The cooking time counts down on the display.